1. Whale Watching in Hermanus

 Get adrenaline-fueled views of Cape Town’s iconic skyline with an uninterrupted panorama of Table Mountain.
 If you’re lucky, you might have the chance to see dolphins, penguins or the occasional sunfish darting around you in the ocean below.

-This is a fantastic way to beat the heat and see a unique side of Cape Town that is fun for kids of any age as well as fun loving adults.
+This is a fantastic way to beat the heat and see a unique side of Cape Town that is fun for kids of any age as well as adults.
 In case you have a need for speed, these high octane aquatic vehicles are sure to delight even the most adventurous families.

 11. Cape Town Scenic Sailing Adventure

 Sailing in Table Bay is easily one of the best ways to get a truly unbelievable Cape Town experience.
 There’s really nothing quite like making your way towards historic Robben Island by boat and looking back onto majestic Table Mountain and Cape Town city bowl in all their magnificent glory.
 The view you get from the bay is the same iconic imagery you see on almost every postcard and documentary.
 This is most definitely the perfect place to get the ultimate holiday snapshot.

 People often come to South Africa to experience the extraordinary land-based “Big 5” but even a short sailing trip around the Cape can reveal a thriving community of aquatic wildlife.
 Surprise your littles ones by spotting the magnificent Humpback and Southern Right whales.
 They can be seen in Cape Town during September and October when they migrate from their breeding grounds in the tropics to the southern oceans, via False Bay.

 More importantly, while your kids are spotting the next big whale, you can take a time out and appreciate some delicious local wines and Methode Cap Classique (MCC), the local bubbly.

 For more information: Cape Town scenic sailing adventure